azurepocmain/fabricpocmain.github.io/articles/fabric-storage-usage-extraction.md

 Process Workspace Table Inserts Section
+*⚠️ DO NOT RUN THIS SECTION AT ALL IF YOU ALREADY HAVE THIS RUNNING IN THE CAPACITY METRIC PIPELINE!
+** This is the same extraction and does not need to be run twice.
 This section is very important, as the section without comments will only be executed the first time.
 Afterwards, the section below marked with ⬇️ should be executed for all subsequent runs.
 This approach ensures that there are no duplicate records and only new inserts are added to the table.